Your User Name is your email address, minus @albion.edu and use your Network password (not your email password).

 At the end of a Payroll Period you (as the Student Supervisor) will need to approve the timesheets for your student employees.

-You are expected to approve your student's timesheets and notify SEO by 4:00 PM the second day of the next pay period.
+You are expected to approve your student's timesheets by 4:00 p.m. the second day of the next pay period.
 Not meeting this deadline will result in the student not being paid until the following pay period.
-You must approve the student's timesheet even if it has not been verified by the student.
+If your student has not submitted their time for approval you will no longer be able to approve their time.
+If your student employee has not submitted their time for approval, please get with them ASAP and make sure this is done by the deadline.
 Approving the timesheet is your communication to Student Payroll that you have reviewed the timesheet and are recording the time worked as accurate.
 You may need to work with student work schedules to verify the data entered by the student.
 In those circumstances where the person approving the timesheet online is not the person who knows when hours were actually worked, you are encouraged to have the student bring a printed version to the "direct supervisor" for a signature indicating they too are approving as accurate.

 Student employees must complete tax forms (W-4 Withholding Allowance Certificates) and proof of work eligibility (I-9) before beginning work as an Albion College Student Employee.